rapidsai/cudf/docs/cudf/source/developer_guide/testing.md

 When testing code that is expected to throw a warnings, developers should use the [`pytest.warns`](https://docs.pytest.org/en/7.1.x/how-to/capture-warnings.html#assertwarnings) context to catch the warning.
+For parametrized tests that raise warnings under specific conditions, use the `testing._utils.expect_warning_if` decorator instead of `pytest.warns`.

 ```{warning}
 [`warnings.catch_warnings`](https://docs.python.org/3/library/warnings.html#warnings.catch_warnings)
 is a tempting alternative to `pytest.warns`.